kwmiebach/python-let/README.md

-# python-let
+# A let statement for python

-"Let" statement for python 3
+A simple class that allows a let-like construct as known from the lisp languages.